The Best Public Health Scholarships with Upcoming Deadlines in 2025

 Students can find public health scholarships by searching the Bold.org scholarships page and browsing the "Health and Wellness" and "Healthcare" categories.
 Depending on one's exact career path in public health, students may even be able to apply for "STEM" scholarships if their major is related to science.

 Public health students may also be eligible for medical scholarships and scholarships for nurses.
-On the scholarship page, you can browse the "Nursing" category to find scholarships.
+You can browse the "Nursing" category on the scholarship page to find scholarships.
 In addition, students pursuing public health programs can apply for other relevant scholarship opportunities based on their hobbies and identities.
 For example, a female student pursuing a public health degree can check out the "Women" category for additional scholarships.

 It's never too early to begin applying for public health scholarships!
-As soon as you're at least fourteen years old and in high school, you'll start qualifying for scholarships.
-The sooner you begin applying, the more scholarships you will be able to apply for, boosting your chances of covering all of your financial need.
+The sooner you begin applying, the more scholarships you can apply for, boosting your chances of covering all of your financial needs.

 It's also never too late to apply for scholarships!
 High school seniors can and should submit scholarship applications, even if it's their last month of high school.
 Undergraduate and graduate students can continue applying for scholarships throughout their degrees.
 Recent graduates who have student loans are even eligible to apply for certain scholarships!